One inch is not a large unit of measurement, but it can symbolize a great deal.

 Sensei John is now on Facebook, under – FLY FISHING DOJO, you are invited to send a Facebook friend request.

 You may wish to view my other blogs -

-My fishing blog that is dedicated to the interrelationship between martial arts protocol & ideology to fishing http://flyfishingdojo.com
+my fishing blog which includes my fishing journals and the interrelationship between martial arts protocol & ideology to fishing http://flyfishingdojo.com

 the Goshin-Do Karate blog at http://defeliceryu.com